-We’ve known our friends Dave and Michelle for over 15 years now.
+We’ve known our friends John and Michelle for over 15 years now.
 We don’t live in the same city and often go several months before we see or talk to them.
 There have even been a couple of times and experiences when we clashed and disagreed—what friends don’t?
-But the vast majority of the times we do get together, just like with our other close friends, we experience the rewarding benefits that friends bring to a meaningful and joyful life.
+But the vast majority of the times we do get together, just like with our other close friends, we experience the many benefits that friends bring to a meaningful and joyful life.
 We think that’s SMART to keep in mind.

 “At the end of your life, you will never regret not having passed one more test, not winning one more verdict, or not closing one more deal.
 You will regret time not spent with a husband, a friend, a child, or a parent.” ~Barbara Bush

 “What should young people do with their lives today?
 Many things, obviously.
 But the most daring thing is to create stable communities in which the terrible disease of loneliness can be cured.” ~Kurt Vonnegut, Jr.

 “Most important in a friendship?
 Tolerance and loyalty.” ~J.K.
 Rowling